About The Week

 - seminars focusing on health issues; and many more.

-In 2015, many kinds of organisations organised 12 very different activities in Interfaith Week.
-Please click here to see report.
-Photos from the events are displayed below.
+In 2016, many kinds of organisations organised 21 very different activities in Interfaith Week.
+Prior year’s reports and photos are below.

 We are keen to encourage even more organisations to organise an activity, including faith communities; places of worship; community and voluntary groups; interfaith bodies; youth groups; education institutions; hospital chaplaincies; museums; City Council and businesses.
 To ensure that activities are coordinated, avoid duplication, and that they are publicised, please contact us to discuss your suggestion, or if you are at the planning stage please send us the details.
 Please click on the link below to submit your event details